Algorithms for group isomorphism via group extensions and cohomology

 In light of \cite{BCQ}, in the Cayley table model the second step in the Cannon--Holt strategy---to compute $\aut(G/N_2)$ from $\aut(G/\rad(G))$---is equivalent to the special case of Problem~\ref{prob:abelrad} in which $\rad(G)$ is elementary abelian, which we have solved in $n^{O(\log \log n)}$ time in Theorem~\ref{thm:quotient_list_general}.

-However, even before Problem~\ref{prob:abelrad} is completely resolved, it may be possible to give a reduction from the third step of the Cannon--Holt strategy to listing isomorphisms of two-step solvable groups.
+However, even before getting polynomial-time algorithms for groups with general abelian radicals (Problem~\ref{prob:abelrad}), it may be possible to give a reduction from the third step of the Cannon--Holt strategy to listing isomorphisms of two-step solvable groups.
 This is headed in the direction of a formal reduction from general group isomorphism to the solvable case.
 In a related vein, in Proposition~\ref{prop:action_triv} we showed how isomorphism of groups whose outer action on $\rad(G)$ is trivial reduces to isomorphism of central-radical groups and isomorphism of solvable groups.

 \begin{openproblem} Extend Theorems~\ref{thm:quotient_list} and \ref{thm:ecentradwsoc} to groups whose radicals are two-step solvable, allowing access to an oracle for listing $\Aut(\rad(G))$. \end{openproblem}